Sankt Georgen (Bayreuth): Under Georg Wilhelm

 In 1708 the foundation stone for the barracks of the Grenadier Guard was laid, but the plan for a town hall opposite the church, outlined in 1709, was never realised.
 The eventual town hall was created by repurposing the buildings at St. Georgen 27 and 29 which had been joined around 1745 and then used as storage by the faience factory.

 The street was dominated by the church of St. Sophia, begun in 1705 and consecrated in 1711 (Georg Wilhelm's mother was Sophia Luise, his wife Sophia and his daughter Christiane Sophie Wilhelmine).
 The name indicated that it was originally intended to be a family and court church.
 However Georg Wilhelm decided to make it the centre of worship for his newly created Ordre de la Sincérité and after its consecration it became generally known as the Ordenskirche St. Georgen.

 As Margrave from 1712 to 1726, Georg Wilhelm ruled in an absolutist manner, emulating the example of Louis XIV and building up considerable debts.
 In 1706 he had an opera house built to the west of the Sankt Georgen palace, and in 1708 the infantry barracks on the southern edge of the settlement.
 The construction of the "prison and work house" (today's prison) began in 1724, but the building complex was only completed in 1735.
-Under Margrave Alexander (1769-1791) the building as used as a "madhouse" or Sankt-Georgen-Hospital.
+Under Margrave Alexander (1769-1791) the building was used as a "madhouse" or Sankt-Georgen-Hospital.
 It was converted into a "modern insane asylum" at the beginning of the 19th century.